 Hair Transplant Surgery - The process

-Hair transplantation involves removing permanent hair-bearing skin from the back and/or sides of the scalp (donor area).
+Hair transplants involves removing permanent hair-bearing skin from the back and/or sides of the scalp (donor area).

 Then, using stereoscope microscopic dissection, the tissue is dissected into follicular unit grafts (containing 1-4 hairs) and multi-follicular unit grafts (containing 3-6 hairs each).
 These microscopic grafts are then meticulously planted into the bald or thinning area of the scalp (recipient area) so as not to injure any follicles already existing in the area and at the same exact angle as the other hairs present.

-The creation of microscopic follicular unit grafts has enabled the hair surgeon to create very natural, feathered hairlines, which do not have the abrupt, "pluggy look" that was commonly seen in hair transplants of years past.
+The creation of microscopic follicular unit grafts has enabled the hair surgeon to create very natural, feathered hairlines, which do not have the abrupt, "pluggy look" that was commonly seen in hair transplants in the UK in recent years.
 Some surgeons prefer to transplant exclusively with follicular unit grafts, while others feel that placing the multi-follicular unit grafts into the central areas of the scalp allows them to better create central density.
 Depending on the degree of balding in the frontal, mid-scalp, and vertex (crown) areas, usually 2-3 procedures are performed.

 Hair transplant surgery today is remarkably well tolerated.
 Within 24 hours small crusts will form on each graft that are then shed in approximately 4-14 days.
 The grafted hairs will often start to grow by 10-16 weeks after the procedure and will continue to grow for most, if not all, of one's life.
 (As men and women age, in many there is a slight loss of hair density all over the head, which would naturally also affect the transplanted hairs).